 The cross-sections are based on a three-dimensional geologic framework model (GFM) for the Laboratory developed from borehole and outcrop stratigraphic data.
-The GFM used in this report is an updated version of the Laboratory's fiscal year 2009 GFM (Cole et al. 2010, 106101).
-It was developed in 2010 by Weston Solutions, Inc., and was subsequently updated in 2011 and 2012 using the geospatial modeling software EarthVision by Dynamic Graphics.
-This GFM version is designated WC12b and incorporates new regional and perched-intermediate wells installed since the previous GFM update (WC11c), reinterpretation of stratigraphic contacts in a few existing well logs, edits to the shape of volcanic flows, and edits to the displacement of various units across the Pajarito fault zone.
-The WC12b GFM attempts to depict the most current understanding of geology beneath the Laboratory and is the same model used to develop the geologic map intersecting the regional water table discussed in Appendix G.
+The GFM used in this report is version WC18, the most recent update of the Laboratory's GFM (Weston 2019, 701379).
+It was developed in 2018 by Weston Solutions, Inc., using the geospatial modeling software EarthVision by Dynamic Graphics, Inc. The Weston-Cole (WC) prefix adopted by Weston reflects the fact that recent model updates still rely heavily on inputs and interpretations documented in the Fiscal Year 2009 (FY09) modeling report (Cole et al. 2010, 106101).
+The reader is referred to Cole (2010, 106101) for a discussion of how the complex geology beneath the Laboratory was interpreted and simplified for three-dimensional (3D) digital representation.
+The WC18 GFM depicts the current understanding of geology beneath the Laboratory and is the same model used to develop the geologic map intersecting the regional water table discussed in Appendix G.

 The cross-sections show sampling locations that fall within a 1500-ft buffer on both sides of the respective transect lines.
 Perched-intermediate and regional monitoring wells are shown as vertical lines, and the locations of well screens are shown as boxes presented to actual scale.
-Wells located within 500 ft of transects are indicated by solid lines, and wells offset more than 500 ft are demarcated by a dashed pattern.
+Wells located within 500 ft of transects are indicated by solid lines, and wells offset more than 500 ft are shown as dashed lines.
 Because of their offset from the transect, some well screens in the outer portions of the buffer zones may not appear to plot within the proper geologic unit because of dipping geologic contacts.
 The relative positions of alluvial wells, surface-water sampling stations, and springs located along the transects are arrayed horizontally above the cross-sections to show the spatial relationship between the shallow, intermediate, and deep water-quality monitoring network and the GFM.
-The cross-sections are based on the WC12b model update described above.
+The cross-sections are based on the WC18 model update described above.